SkyeWrenbrook/soc-analyst-labs/windows/concepts/command-resolution.md

 - Understand the role of %PATH% and %PATHEXT%
 - Compare qualified and unqualified commands
 - Explain how search order can create security risk
-  //
-Windows resolves commands by searching for executable files based on a defined order.
-When a command is entered without a full path (e.g., ipconfig, backup, sample), Windows determines which file to execute using a combination of:

-- Current working directory
-- System directories
-- The %PATH% environment variable
-- File extension priority (%PATHEXT%)
-//

 # Tools and Environment